BenWestgate/bitcoin-core-on-tails/README.md

 ## How to use this script

-If you know someone you trust who uses Bitcoin Core on Tails already, you can install by cloning their Tails:
+If you know someone you trust who uses Bitcoin Core on Tails already, you can install and avoid a lengthy intial block download by cloning their Tails:

 1. Clone it from GitHub.
     * There is no reason to fork it.